Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 01 February 2023.

 The consumption of alcohol and tobacco by adults is legal in Australia.
 Almost 1 in 2 (45%) Australians aged 14 years and over approved of regular adult consumption of alcohol compared with 15.4% who approved of regular tobacco use (AIHW 2020).
 Alcohol and tobacco products are available for purchase; however, there are a number of strict regulations that control their supply.
 Specific supply reduction interventions include:

-Pharmaceutical drugs are available over-the-counter (OTC) or from a registered health practitioner for the treatment of illness or injury.
-Their supply by health practitioners is subject to strict controls in relation to quantity supplied and directions for consumption, including the provision of advice to the consumer on restricting the use of these drugs in combination with alcohol and other licit and illicit drugs (TGA 2018).
+Controls governing the marketing and availability of pharmaceutical drugs for the treatment of illness or injury is determined based on an assessment of evidence of their risks and comparing that to the evidence associated with their benefits.
+This means that certain higher risk pharmaceutical drugs may only be lawfully supplied on prescription from a registered health practitioner, while others are more widely available and accessible (TGA 2022).
+Generally, certain controls also apply in relation to the quantity of the drug supplied and directions for consumption, including the provision of advice to the consumer on restricting the use of these drugs in combination with alcohol and other licit and illicit drugs (TGA 2018).

 When pharmaceutical drugs are used for non-medical purposes, the drugs can be diverted or channelled from the legal supply system to the illegal marketplace for misuse.
 This process of diversion may occur in a number of ways such as sharing between family and friends, theft, prescription forgery, doctor shopping, illegal sale and overprescribing by health practitioners.
 Policies aimed at reducing the supply of pharmaceutical drugs for non-medical use in Australia, include: